markvelous/dex2/README.md

-# 🏗 scaffold-eth
+# SIMPLED DEX

-'SGBT4 PT7210027 Mark Tan for the final asssignment of the Intermediate Blockchain module'
+`SGBT4 PT7210027 Mark Tan for the final asssignment of the Intermediate Blockchain module` This project is still buggy and require more work for a better UX

 ## Quickstart ⏱